ltearno/hexa.tools/angular2-gwt/docs/_pages/gwt-widgets-integration.markdown

 It is possible to integrate widgets in a Angular2Boot project.

+**NOTE** The following tutorial's code can be found on github at this address [github.com/ltearno/widgets-integration](https://github.com/ltearno/widgets-integration).

 ## Prerequisites

-You must use at least the `1.3-SNAPSHOT` version of `angular2gwt` library in your project.
+**NOTE** You must use at least the `1.3-SNAPSHOT` version of `angular2gwt` library in your project.
 If you don't, you won't get the `WidgetAdapterPanel` class needed to integrate with legacy widgets.

+## Summary of this document

+* TOC
+{:toc}

 ## Scenario